georgefst/streamly-fsnotify/README.md

 * Cross-platform - should work anywhere both ``streamly`` and ``fsnotify`` do.
 * Efficient (event-driven, so won't shred your CPU or load your RAM).
 * Able to do one-level and recursive watching.
-* Compositional and principled treatment of event filtering predicates.
-* Extensive set of filtering predicates, so you don't have to see events you don't care about!

 ## Sounds good?
 Can I use it?